 Netiquette, like etiquette, is using correct or acceptable ways to communicate online.
 You can think of it is as a code of conduct for online communication used in an academic or professional setting.
 It includes topics such as respectful behaviour, appropriate language, seeking clarification, and acknowledging others’ privacy.

-Here are some “netiquette” tips for communicating in remote learning courses:
+Here are some “netiquette” tips for communicating in online learning courses:

 • Avoid dealing with numerous topics in one email unless absolutely necessary.
 This helps to keep the communication clear and focused on the main topic.